 Summed GT and thickness for the summed mineralized intercepts of each zone were then contoured using standard ACAD Civil-3D algorithms creating a three-dimensional surface for GT and thickness in each zone.
 These surfaces were then bounded based upon the geological interpretation of each deposit.
 Verification of the contour models was performed by inspection against all the available data prior to calculating the resource estimate.
 From the contoured GT ranges, the contained pounds of uranium were calculated volumetrically.
 The generation of these contour model volumes was done for both projects in ACAD Civil-3D but in different versions using slightly different techniques.
-In the case of Velvet-Wood the resource calculated using the Civil-3D surface volumetrics toolset.
+In the case of Velvet-Wood the resource calculation was performed on a banded area times thickness basis, while Slick Rock was calculated using the Civil-3D surface volumetrics toolset.
 Velvet-Wood was validated using the volumetrics tool set and found to be within 1 to 3% of the banded area times thickness method.
 This is a reasonably small amount of variance between calculation methodologies, and cross validates the results of the same contour model calculated using both methods.